auth0/docs/linkedin-clientid.md

 ---

 ##4.
-Get your ClientId and ClientSecret
+Get your API Key and Key Secret

-Once the application is registered, enter your new `ClientId` and `ClientSecret` into the connection settings in Auth0.
+Once the application is registered, enter your new `API Key` and `Key Secret` into the connection settings in Auth0.

 ![](img/linkedin-devportal-5.png)